mirzaakhena/theitem/README.md

 By default, it is running with **SQLite** db

+> Disclaimers!
+>
-> in real life, it is very rare to have 3 kind of database in one application.
-This is just for demonstration purposed
+> in real life, it is very rare to have 3 alternative of database and/or 2 alternative web framework in one application .
+> This is just for demonstration purposed

 ## Run backend directly from code using SQLite